 Over a century later it has grown to be a major charity that helps Rotarians fund their projects nationally and internationally.
 Nearly $100m is now spent annually on these projects.

 Since 1985 Rotarians have been major sponsors of a plan to eliminate Polio, literally, from the face of the earth.
 Today there are only two countries where polio is endemic; Pakistan and Afghanistan.
 Thanks to the $1.5billion that Rotarians have raised over the 35 years we have gone from 350,000 cases a year to less than 100.

 Our Foundation also sponsors mature students for second degrees in Peace Studies at universities across the world.
 We also support Vocational Training Teams to share skills across countries as well as more technical scholarships.

-The basic grants for Rotarians and their Clubs are Global Grants valued at a minimum of $30,000 and small District Grants, often as little as $1,000.
+The basic grants for Rotarians and their Clubs are Global Grants valued at a minimum of $30,000 and small District Grants for up to £1,500.